 - Mr. Gaslight

 Gaslighting is used to create confusion and doubt in the minds of others.
-Most forms of manipulation have some type of gaslighting.
+Most forms of manipulation employ some type of gaslighting.

 To clarify, the term gaslighting is derived from a play adapted into a film: the 1944 noir, titled Gaslight.
 In the film, the husband tricks his wife into thinking she’s insane.
 For example, he dims the lights ever so slightly, and denies doing so.
 This leads her to question her sanity, along with any suspicions she has or will have of him.
-He employs gaslighting to deter his wife from discovering a crime he’s committed.
+He utilizes such tactics so that his wife won’t discover a crime he’s committed.
 Keep in mind that, while most gaslighters try to hide their true intent, they may not have committed an actual crime.

-The classic gaslighter is also a charmer.
+The classic gaslighter is often a charmer.
 Once his charms start to work, he gradually superimposes his reality onto you.
 Mr. Gaslight does so by making you question your thoughts and perceptions.
-He has honed his craft well to avoid taking blame for any wrongdoing, often by drawing attention to you at the first sign of conflict: he may taunt, ridicule, or guilt (even if you didn’t do anything wrong).
+He has also honed his craft well to avoid taking any blame, by drawing attention to you at the first sign of conflict.
+He may taunt, ridicule, or guilt you (even if you didn’t do anything wrong).
 This person likely knows exactly what he’s doing, which is designing a world where your perceptions don’t matter.
-Like the husband in Gaslight, adjusting little things like dimming lights is the first step to trivializing you and invalidating your entire reality.
+Like the husband in Gaslight, adjusting little things like dimming lights is the first step to invalidating your entire reality.

 2. Ms. Chameleon